 — The responding STA’s selection of Burst Period shall be greater than or equal the responding STA’s selection of Burst Duration.

-NOTE—Apart from the Status Indication, Value, ASAP, Number of Bursts Exponent, Min Delta FTM, and Burst Period fields, the other fields in the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement frame have no constraints.
+NOTE—Apart from the Status Indication, Value, ASAP, Number of Bursts Exponent, Min Delta FTM, and Burst Period subfields, the other subfields in the Fine Timing Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement frame have no constraints.

-When the responding STA cannot support the initiator’s Min Delta FTM or Number of Bursts Exponent constraints, the responding STA shall set the Status Indication field to Request incapable and the FTM session ends.
-When the responding STA is unable to fulfill the request by the initiating STA, the responding STA shall set the Status Indication field to Request failed and the FTM session ends.
+When the responding STA cannot support the initiator’s Min Delta FTM or Number of Bursts Exponent constraints, the responding STA shall set the Status Indication subfield to Request incapable and the FTM session ends.
+When the responding STA is unable to fulfill the request by the initiating STA, the responding STA shall set the Status Indication subfield to Request failed and the FTM session ends.

 P2344L58-62

-The first burst instance shall start at the value indicated by the value of the Partial TSF Timer field in the initial Fine Timing Measurement frame, regardless of the ASAP field’s value.
-When ASAP is set to 1 by the responding STA, the Partial TSF Timer field value shall be set to a value less than 10 ms from the reception of the most recent initial Fine Timing Request frame.
+The first burst instance shall start at the value indicated by the value of the Partial TSF Timer subfield in the initial Fine Timing Measurement frame, regardless of the ASAP field’s value.
+When ASAP is set to 1 by the responding STA, the Partial TSF Timer subfield value shall be set to a value less than 10 ms from the reception of the most recent initial Fine Timing Request frame.

 P2346L1-4

-The initiating STA can request the responding STA to start the burst instances “as soon as possible” by setting the ASAP field to 1.
+The initiating STA can request the responding STA to start the burst instances “as soon as possible” by setting the ASAP subfield to 1.
 The scheduling in this case is illustrated in Figure 11-35 (Example negotiation and measurement exchange sequence, ASAP=1, and FTMs Per Burst = 2(#148)(#1426)).

 P2346L59-60

-The initiating STA may also request a single burst of FTMs to be taken as soon as possible, in which case it sets the Number of Bursts Exponent field to 0 and the ASAP field to 1.
+The initiating STA may also request a single burst of FTMs to be taken as soon as possible, in which case it sets the Number of Bursts Exponent subfield to 0 and the ASAP subfield to 1.

 P2347L56-65

-The ASAP Capable field shall be set to 1 in the initial Fine Timing Measurement frame if a responding STA is ASAP-capable; otherwise it shall be set to 0.
+The ASAP Capable subfield shall be set to 1 in the initial Fine Timing Measurement frame if a responding STA is ASAP-capable; otherwise it shall be set to 0.

 A responding STA transmits Fine Timing Measurement frames in overlapping pairs of consecutive frames.
 For example, in Figure 11-35 (Example negotiation and measurement exchange sequence, ASAP=1, and FTMs Per Burst = 2(#148)(#1426)), FTM_1 and FTM_2, FTM_2 and FTM_3, and FTM_3 and FTM_4 are overlapping pairs of consecutive frames.
 The first Fine Timing Measurement frame of a pair of consecutive Fine Timing Measurement frames contains a nonzero value in the Dialog Token subfield.

 P2348L1-29